Siddhesh195803/Netflix_data_analysis/README.md

 Implemented SQL queries to perform key analyses, such as genre distribution, trend analysis, and user behavior insights.
 Technologies Used
 Python: For data cleansing and initial processing using PySpark.
-PySpark: For efficient data handling and preprocessing.
+Pandas: For efficient data handling and preprocessing.
 SQL Server: For storing and querying the data.
 Jupyter Notebook: To document and showcase the analysis process.